EUROPEAN HAPKIDO ALLIANCE

 The instructors certificates should be signed and stamped by the recognized head of the organization.
 If the certificate does not come from an internationally recognized organization you must ask "Why?".

 Also there are some schools whose instructors are perhaps 2nd or 3rd Dan grade and they are conducting black belt gradings for their students.
-This simply does not happen within the KHF and EHA as instructors must be 5th Dan Master grade or above to conduct black belt gradings.
+This simply does not happen within the EHA as instructors must be 5th Dan Master grade or above to conduct black belt gradings.

 Take time to choose an instructor and ask questions.
 If the instructor is willing and pleased to answer all your queries and show you his qualifications, the chances are he is genuine.